my-alaska/Elements_2025_scikit-fingerprints_workshop/README.md

 ### Setup

 Recommended way is to use [uv dependency manager](https://docs.astral.sh/uv/).
+To install it, follow the instructions in the documentation.
+On Linux and macOS, this is just one line with curl and bash.

 On Linux and macOS, run:
 ```commandline